- Water Service

 Bowie water comes from 5 different deep wells that draw water from 3 different underground aquifers.
 The quality of water in these aquifers is very good, although one of the aquifers is high in iron and manganese which is not uncommon for well water.

 Once the water is pumped from our wells, the water is treated at our Water Plant prior to distribution.
 While one of the great benefits of well water is that it is clear of any harmful bacteria that can be found in surface water, one of the down sides is that it normally has higher iron and manganese content which make the water ‘hard’.
 Hard water is in no way hazardous, but it causes other problems like scale build up on pipes and it does not "wash" well.
-Therefore, one of the primary things our water plant does is soften the water, removing iron and magnesium to appropriate levels consistent with federal drinking water quality standards.
+Therefore, one of the primary things our water plant does is soften the water, removing iron and manganese to appropriate levels consistent with federal drinking water quality standards.

 Why is the Water Discolored?